|

 Yes, there are overnight trains, but they offer the same seating as the daylight trains.
 There are no beds/berths and you cannot lie down.

 This begs the question: Should you travel from Jakarta to Yogyakarta during the night?
-For me, the answer is a simple NO.
+For me, the answer is a resounding NO.

 What you will save in time you will lose in fatigue the next day.
 I’d much prefer to spend 7-8 hours looking out of the window at beautiful rolling rice fields and having a good night’s sleep in a proper bed, than saving a few dollars from accommodation and feeling drowsy the whole next day.